 Keyword Search Terms

 You'll need to try a variety of search terms to find articles and items in the library catalog.

 Use a ? to broaden your search.
 For example, searching lesbian? as a keyword will return results for lesbian, lesbians, and lesbianism all at once.

 Getting Started with LGBTQ Research

-Lesbian, Gay, Bisexual, Transgender, and Queer Studies is interdisciplinary.
+Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual Studies is interdisciplinary.
 Research can cross a wide range of subjects and resources.

 And finding, evaluating, using, and citing good quality websites is an absolute necessity.
 Many organizations (like the U.N. and the Institute for Women's Policy Research) contains current data and only publish on the web.